qiulimao/pyspider/docs/Command-Line.md

 Global Config
 -------------

-You can get command help via `pyspider --help` and `pyspider all --help` for subcommand help.
+You can get command help via `weblocust --help` and `weblocust all --help` for subcommand help.

 global options work for all subcommands.

 ```
-Usage: pyspider [OPTIONS] COMMAND [ARGS]...
+Usage: weblocust [OPTIONS] COMMAND [ARGS]...

   A powerful spider system in python.